Toxicology - In-depth Research Guide

 Databases are listed in the recommended order for searching.
 There can be significant overlap of information between databases.
 Hence, the researcher must determine the point of diminishing returns where the retrieval of already discovered information overwhelms the amount of new information found in each additional database they searched.

 Toxicology can be literally a matter of life and death, so researchers are urged to consult both current and older literature (often not accessible via electronic means) to make certain key information is not missed.
 A tragic death of a healthy volunteer occurred at John Hopkins University in June 2001 because researchers missed toxicity information published in the 1950's on a particular compound since they searched only the current MEDLINE file that begins with 1966 references.
 [Information Today, 8/7/2001].
 Although the databases listed below provide excellent overall coverage, it is essential to use carefully constructed and multiple search strategies to minimize the chances of missing key references.
 If in doubt, please consult with the toxicology subject specialist librarian or the subject specialist librarian for your department.

 The first database that should be searched is TOXLINE , if this has not already been done.
 This extensive National Library of Medicine database is a wide-ranging composite of citations and abstracts from many other databases including essentially all toxicology-oriented records from MEDLINE .
 Note that TOXLINE is also listed on our overview Toxicology Resources by Subject Guide .

 TOXLINE is searchable by keywords, CAS registry numbers , subject headings including MeSH headings , and authors.
 Since all the records in this database are related to toxicology, no special strategy is required to limit search results to toxicology.
 Citations go back as far as 1910, though coverage before 1966 is very selective.

-Common compounds will have hundreds or thousands of hits.
+Common compounds will have thousands of hits.
 It will be important to limit such search results to some specific aspect of toxicology such as chromosome damage or a particular species.
 Again, if only summary information on common substances is required, the sources on our overview Toxicology Resources by Subject Guide are much more suitable.